project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 docker-compose build && docker-compose up
 ```

-And now we're ready for the exploitation!
+And now we’re ready for the exploitation!

 ## 1. Find bug